thejsway/thejsway/manuscript/chapter18.md

 # Animate elements

 This chapter will get you started with JavaScript for animations!
-We'll see how to kick off animations that should run repeatedly or should stop at a certain point.
+We'll see how to kick off animations that run repeatedly or stop at a certain point.

-## TL;DR

-* The `setInterval()` function kicks off a repeated action and is called at regular intervals.
-The `clearInterval()` function stops a repeated action that was launched with `setInterval()`.

-* The `setTimeout()` function executes an action once after a certain delay.

-* The `requestAnimationFrame()` function asks the browser to execute a function that updates the animation as soon as possible.
-This works well for real-time animations.
-The `cancelAnimationFrame()` function stops an in-progress animation that was launched with `requestAnimationFrame()`.

-* You can also create web animations via **CSS**.

 ## Repeat an action at regular intervals